layershift/enscale-docs/pages/06.deployments/06.deployment-manager/docs.10.md

 **Auto-resolve conflict**: enabling this feature prevents merge conflicts (any locally made change will be discarded if it conflicts with your repository)

-**Enable zero downtime**: toggle on to avoid downtime during deployment

 **Deploy hooks**: set scripts to run before or after each deployment

 ##### Pull